 James Duffy (c.1771-1836) was a native of Newtowncunningham, County Donegal, Ireland.
 He came to America in 1800, "locating first in Lancaster, and later in Marietta, in the organization of which borough he took an active part.
 Prior to the war of 1812, he, in company with James Mahaffy and John Pedan, bought of Mrs. Frances Evans 164 acres of land, paying therefor the sum of \$35,000....On this land they laid out and platted the Mahaffy, Pedan and Duffy additions to the borough, and started what is now an important part of Marietta."
 His son, Colonel James Duffy (1818-1888) was born in Marietta and like his father, was a noted local resident and merchant who, newspapers report, was a friend of General Ulysses S. Grant.
 Duffy married Martha Park (1839-1917) in 1863.
 The couple had several children including a younger Colonel James Duffy (1868-1941).
 "As soon as he was able, Col. Duffy engaged in rafting on the Susquehanna River, rising in time to the then important position of pilot.
 He followed this responsible work until 1846, and the following year took a trip to Europe.
 In 1848 Colonel Duffy established a line of boats for transporting coal from Pottsville to New York, in the interests of the Schuylkill Navigation Company.
-He was also connected with James Mahaffy in the lumber business, and remained therein until 1865."104
+He was also connected with James Mahaffy in the lumber business, and remained therein until 1865."

-102 Photo, courtesy of Stephen Bailey, Marietta, Pennsylvania.
+129 Photo, courtesy of Stephen Bailey, Marietta, Pennsylvania.

-103 Biographical Annals of Lancaster County, PA, 1903 by J.H.
+130 Biographical Annals of Lancaster County, PA, 1903 by J.H.
 Beers

 James Mehaffey (1781-1851), one of the founders of Irishtown, was a significant lumber merchant in Marietta.
-He was one of the progressive and successful business leaders of Irishtown, and he was one of the founders of Waterford, later incorporated into Marietta.
+132 He was one of the progressive and successful business leaders of Irishtown, and he was one of the founders of Waterford, later incorporated into Marietta.
 James Mehaffey was the son of James Mehaffey (1740-1814), a native of County Antrim, Ireland who came to the British Colonies in North America, settling in Pennsylvania perhaps sometime in the mid-1760s.
-He had business entrepreneurs to survive the Panic of 1819.
+133 James Mehaffey was one of the few Marietta business entrepreneurs to survive the Panic of 1819.
 This Scotch-Irish family has deep roots and connections with Marietta to this day.
 The origins in Scotland of the family is unknown but perhaps Glasgow was their home town.
-He had business as the same of the family is unknown but perhaps Glasgow was their home town.
+134

-Captain Judge Jacob Grosh (1776-1860), 108 native son of Marietta, the Grosh family, Mennonites, came from Rommersheim, Germany.
-109 John Valentin Grosch Jr. (1734-1808), likely came to colonial America before 1765.
-110 Captain Judge Jacob Grosh was nominated in 1811 for the Pennsylvania House of Representatives.
+Captain Judge Jacob Grosh (1776-1860),135 native son of Marietta, the Grosh family, Mennonites, came from Rommersheim, Germany.136 John Valentin Grosch Jr. (1734-1808), likely came to colonial America before 1765.137 Captain Judge Jacob Grosh was nominated in 1811 for the Pennsylvania House of Representatives.
 He was reelected to the Pennsylvania Legislature for the sessions of 1813, 1814, and 1816.
 In 1818 he was elected to the Pennsylvania State Senate, and served four years, making his legislative service eight years, four in the House and four in the Senate.
 After, he served nine years as a judge of the Lancaster County Court of Common Pleas.